inas-argumentation/RationalizedTransformerPredictor/readme.md

     * Integrated Gradients [(Sundararajan et al.)](https://arxiv.org/abs/1703.01365)
     * Shapley value sampling [(Castro et al.)](https://www.sciencedirect.com/science/article/pii/S0305054808000804)
 * `supervised_span_model`: This folder contains code for training a supervised model on a dataset annotated with spans.
+* `use_it_yourself`: This folder contains a python file that can be included in your project to quickly turn any base model into an rationalized transformer predictor.
 * `weakly_supervised_models`: This folder contains code for training and evaluating the weakly supervised rationalized classifiers (except A2R and A2R-Noise):
     * 2-Player [(Lei et al.)](https://aclanthology.org/D16-1011/)
     * 3-Player [(Yu et al.)](https://aclanthology.org/D19-1420/)